 The Naga Tribes wear a plain white cloth, locally known as subsu.
-The female skirt consists of a piece of cloth about one and a half metre long and about a half metre in breadth, wrapped around the waist.
+The female skirt consists of a piece of cloth about one and a half meter long and about a half meter in breadth, wrapped around the waist.
 The colour of dress differs from tribe to tribe.
 Usually, the women

-wear tsongtem (puttees) and the Naga men dress in lengta which consists of a narrow piece of blue or white cloth, some four feet long and 25 centimetres broad.
+wear tsongtem (puttees) and the Naga men dress in lengta which consists of a narrow piece of blue or white cloth, some four feet long and 25 centimeters broad.

 Religion of Naga Tribes

-The Nagas have no idols and they do not consider the image or idol worship.
+Nagas have no idols and they do not consider the concept of image or idol worshipping.
 Although Christian by faith, they follow some of the old practices of tribal religions